Rushali/ITPMadeMeDoIt/README.md

 # ITPMadeMeDoIt
-An ITP Github Collaboration party/playground 🎉
+This repo is for an ITP Github Collaboration party/playground 🎉

+## How to use